jansmolders86/mediacenterjs/README.md

 __Building an App__

 There are thousands of usefull node libraries you can use to build your app.
 Simply install the module you want with NPM and start using it.
-In the future there will be a handy package installer to export your app with.
+In the future there will be a handy package installer to export your app with and I will add example apps.

 ###Credits###